d-j-bot/d-j-bot/README.md

 # About me
-I come from Uganda, and I'm pursuing a General Studies Degree at St. Louis University.
+I come from Uganda, and I'm currently living in Kenya.

 **d-j-bot/d-j-bot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.